Abbey of Saint Genevieve: History

 By the 9th century, the basilica had been transformed into an Abbey church, and a large monastery had grown up around it, including a scriptorium for the creation and copying of texts.
 The first record of the existence of the Sainte-Genevieve library dates from 831, and mentions the donation of three texts to the Abbey.
 The texts created or copied included works of history and literature, as well as theology, However, in the course of the 9th century, the Vikings raided Paris three times.
 While the settlement on the Ile-de-la-Cité was protected by the river, the abbey of Saint-Genevieve was sacked, and the books lost or carried away.
-Around 1108, The theology school of the Abbey of Saint Genevieve, was joined together with the School of Notre Dame Cathedral and the school of the Royal Palace to form the future University of Paris.
+Around 1108, The theology school of the Abbey of Saint Genevieve, was joined with the School of Notre Dame Cathedral and the school of the Royal Palace to form the future University of Paris.
 From 1108 to 1113, Peter Abelard taught at the Abbey school.

 In 1147 secular canons officiated in the church.
 King Louis VII of France and Pope Eugene III, having witnessed some disorders, determined to restore discipline.
 At the request of Suger and Bernard of Clairvaux, Gildwin, the first Abbot of St-Victor, sent Odo, the prior of his abbey.
 There were difficulties, but order finally prevailed and some of the canons joined the reform, the Abbey becoming a house of Canons Regular.